Bones Dating Back to Ice Age Found in Las Vegas Backyard

 “The pool guy said he was going to come to check out the pool,” Perkins told KTNV-TV.
 “We assume that was normal, we wake up he’s out front with the police.”

-The pool builders discovered the bones about five feet (1.5 meters) below ground.
+The pool builders discovered the bones about five feet below ground.
 After an investigation, police said the bones did not belong to a human and raised no law enforcement concerns.

 Nevada Science Center Research Director Joshua Bonde said the bones are between 6,000 and 14,000 years old and are those of a horse or similar large mammal.